sualko/cloud_piwik/README.md

 - Enable app
 - If needed create a new site in your piwik installation
 - Insert piwik site id and url on the owncloud admin page (e.g. site id: <code>1</code>, url: <code>//domain.tld/piwik/</code>)
-- If piwik is hosted under a different domain as owncloud you need to use one of two possible proxy methods:
+- If you are using owncloud 8 and piwik is hosted under a different domain as owncloud you need to use one of two possible proxy methods:
  - Add <code>RewriteRule "^piwik/(.*)$" "http://piwik.tld/$1" [P]</code> to your <code>.htaccess</code>
  - Add <code>ProxyPass /piwik/ http://piwik.tld/</code> to your apache VirtualHost section